Alabi12/movie-app/README.md

 # 📖 Movie App <a name="about-project"></a>

 **Movie App**  is about building a mobile web application to check a list of metrics (numeric values) that you will create making use of React and Redux.
-The application will allow users to search for appropriate choice movie.
+The application will allow users to search for appropriate choice movie to view.
 Application is working with the real live data from API.

 # 👁‍🗨 Preview